 High-risk pregnancies are pregnancies where either the mother or child has a risk of developing or experiencing some form of severe health issue.
 In recent years, the number of pregnancies classified as high-risk has dramatically increased, along with the number of pregnancies with severe complications.
-Factors that can make a pregnancy high-risk include maternal diabetes, high blood pressure and preeclampsia, maternal obesity, having multiple children at once, women over the age of 35 having their first child, autoimmune disorders, HIV/AIDS and the use of alcohol and tobacco during pregnancy.
+Factors that can make a pregnancy high-risk include maternal diabetes, high blood pressure and preeclampsia, maternal obesity, having multiple children at once, autoimmune disorders, HIV/AIDS, and the use of alcohol and tobacco during pregnancy.

 High-Risk Pregnancy and Birth Trauma

 The number of high-risk pregnancies in the U.S. has risen dramatically.
-A high-risk pregnancy is one in which the mother or baby has an increased chance of having a health problem.
+A high-risk pregnancy is one in which the mother or baby has an increased chance of a health problem.
 Coinciding with the increased number of high-risk pregnancies is the sharp increase in the rate of severe complications that occur during labor and delivery.
-A significant reason for the increase in complications is the fact that there has been an increase in the number of pregnant women who are obese, older or have long-term conditions such as diabetes.
+A significant reason for the increase in complications is the increase in the number of pregnant women who are obese, older, or have long-term conditions such as diabetes.
 When a woman has one or more of these conditions, her pregnancy is considered high-risk.
-Healthy women can also experience serious complications during childbirth, such as severe bleeding caused by conditions such as placental abruption and uterine rupture.
-When high-risk conditions during pregnancy and birth are not properly managed, a birth injury may occur, leaving the baby with a lack of oxygen in her brain and hypoxic ischemic encephalopathy (HIE), neonatal encephalopathy (NE), cerebral palsy, a seizure disorder, periventricular leukomalacia (PVL), intellectual disabilities and developmental delays.
+Healthy women can also experience serious complications during childbirth, such as severe bleeding caused by conditions like placental abruption and uterine rupture.
+When high-risk conditions during pregnancy and birth are not properly managed, a birth injury may occur, leading to a lack of oxygen in the brain and hypoxic-ischemic encephalopathy (HIE), neonatal encephalopathy (NE), cerebral palsy, a seizure disorder, periventricular leukomalacia (PVL), intellectual disabilities, or developmental delays.
 When conditions such as placental abruption occur and a baby is in distress, a C-section is often the fastest and safest way to deliver the baby.

 Two years ago, William Callaghan, the chief of the maternal and child health bureau of the Centers for Disease Control (CDC) stated that there is an urgent need to address the issue of maternal complications because when things go wrong during labor and delivery, “they can go south very fast.”